kuttor/SwitchingMixer/README.md

 # Switching Mixer for Disting NT

-A CV/MIDI-controlled crossfade/switching mixer algorithm for the Expert Sleepers Disting NT.
+A CV/MIDI-controlled and i2c-mappable switching mixer algorithm for the Expert Sleepers Disting NT.

 ## Overview